hm-lang/core/proposals/README.md

 primitive constant (like `5`), or `anyFunctionName(Any + Expression / Here)`.
 In case a function returns another function, `getFunction(X)(Y, Z)` will call the second function with `(Y, Z)` arguments.
+TODO: how do we know it's not implicit subscript access here, e.g., if it's only one argument?
+`getFunction(X)(Y)`.

 Note that methods defined on classes can be prefaced by member access (e.g., ` `, `::`, or `;;`), and that path will still be used for function specification, even though member access has